50 Fashion Secrets Personal Stylists Won’t Tell You for Free

 Try this: Add a happiness-evoking blazer to your T-shirt, jeans, and boots look.
 The classic print of this smart Madewell number is a statement of its own.

-Curvy girls have to make their own rules
+Curvy girls make their own rules

 “As a size 14 myself, I have loved seeing the emergence of plus-sized women in fashion who have completely shattered expectations and rules over the last few years.
 Their confidence shines through in every photograph, and they don’t listen to silly rules about what ‘curvy’ girls can and can’t wear.
 They just wear what they love.” —Alison Jimenez, stylist and blogger at NYC Recessionista